tkocza/data_miners/_posts/2020-02-21-Kivy_app_part1.md

             on_press: app.stop()
 ```

-The size of the button cn be scaled if you change manually a size of app window.
-The reason is the sizes values mean percent of canva space.
+The Widget's size is scalable.
+The button size is scaled automatically when you change a size of app window.

-Now your application have a button with event "close application" after clicked!
+Now your application has a button with "close application after clicked" event!

-I would like to say something more about layouts, before you will go to the next exercise.
+Before you will go to the next exercise I would like to say something more about layouts.
-In above code you probably noticed "*BoxLayout*".
+In the above code you probably noticed "*BoxLayout*".
 Every screen can be done in different layout approach.
-Kivy gives you:
+Kivy provides you the following:
 * AnchorLayout - Widgets can be anchored to the ‘top’, ‘bottom’, ‘left’, ‘right’ or ‘center’.
 * BoxLayout - Widgets are arranged sequentially, in either a ‘vertical’ or a ‘horizontal’ orientation.
 * FloatLayout - Widgets are essentially unrestricted.